paxprose/bot_scraper/README.md

 - ~~Only runs once and exits - put it it in a loop with some threadsleep behavior so you don't get locked out~~
   - tossed everything inside of a blocking event loop
-- Add more than just nvidia's website [ ~~bestbuy~~, newegg, ..?]
+- Add more than just nvidia's website
-  - bestbuy parallel gets in place, they're slow though :\
+  - ~~bestbuy~~
+  - b&h
-  - newegg?
+  - amazon
+  - newegg - in progress

 ### Notes